Larry Blyden: Stage and films

 While in New York, Blyden again worked in radio and studied acting at the Stella Adler Studio of Acting for eighteen months.
 While starring in a showcase of The Importance of Being Earnest, he was spotted by director Joshua Logan who cast him in a small role in the Broadway production of Mister Roberts.
 He was then cast in the larger role of "Ensign Pulver", and remained with the production until 1951.
 His second Broadway role was that of "Schmutz" in the original production of Wish You Wish Here.
 In 1958, Blyden replaced Larry Storch as "Sammy Fong" in the out-of-town tryouts for the musical Flower Drum Song.
 He remained in the role during the show's original Broadway run for which he was nominated for a Tony Award for Best Actor in a Musical.
 The show was choreographed by his then-wife, Carol Haney.
 That same year, he appeared in You Can't Take It with You, at Expo 58 (also known as Brussels World's Fair).

 In November 1962, Blyden tried his hand at stage directing in the Broadway production of Harold, starring Anthony Perkins and Don Adams.
 The production closed after twenty performances.
 In February 1967, Blyden replaced Martin Balsam in the Broadway production of You Know I Can't Hear You When the Water's Running.
 Blyden's second stage directing effort was the play The Mother Lover, in which he also starred.
 The production also featured Eileen Heckart and Valerie French and premiered at the Booth Theatre on February 1, 1969.
 In March 1972, he portrayed the role of "Hysterium" in the revival of A Funny Thing Happened on the Way to the Forum, starring Phil Silvers, which Blyden also produced.
 He won the Tony Award for Best Featured Actor in a Musical for his work in the play.

 In 1974, Blyden appeared as "Dionysos" with the Yale Repertory Theatre in the musical comedy The Frogs, in New Haven, Connecticut.
 The play was written by Burt Shevelove, and based on a play written by Aristophanes in 405 B.C.
 The play's music and lyrics were composed by Stephen Sondheim.
 Blyden's final stage role was that of "Sidney" in Alan Ayckbourn's comedy Absurd Person Singular, for which he was nominated for a Drama Desk Award for Outstanding Featured Actor in a Play and a Tony Award for Best Actor in a Play.
 He remained with the production for 250 performances.

 Over the course of his career, Blyden appeared in three feature films.
 He made his film debut in a supporting role in the 1957 drama The Bachelor Party, starring Don Murray.
-He also had supporting roles in Kiss Them for Me (1957) and On a Clear Day You Can See Forever (1970).
+He also had supporting roles in Kiss Them for Me (1957) and On a Clear Day You Can See Forever (1970), starring Barbra Streisand.